splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/practice-reliability.rst

 Five core principles and practices underpin system reliability: availability, performance, monitoring, incident response, and preparation.
 See :new-page:`What is site reliability engineering? <https://www.splunk.com/en_us/data-insider/what-is-site-reliability-engineering.html#:~:text=Site%20reliability%20engineering%20(SRE)%20is,production%20systems%20and%20solve%20problems.>` for a deeper understanding of what it takes to achieve reliability in your systems and why Splunk Observability Cloud is the optimal toolset for the job.

-The general principles and practices of reliability fall into four primary categories of tasks:
+The general principles of reliability fall into four main categories of practice.
+Select each of the following categories to learn how you can execute on each major observability practice and maintain reliability with Observability Cloud:

 * :ref:`Monitor SLIs, manage SLOs, and meet SLAs <slis-slis>`